homebridge/homebridge-raspbian-image/README.md

 ## Configuration Reference

 This table contains important information about your setup.
-You can use the information provided here as a reference when configuring or troubleshooting your environment after setting up Homebridge using the instructions below.
+You can use the information provided here as a reference when configuring or troubleshooting your environment.

 |                               | File Location / Command                  |
 |-------------------------------|------------------------------------------|